hphelion/documentation/moonshot/install.launch-admin-dashboard.md

 ## Use a Provided Flavor

 Flavors are machine configurations that describe the amount of memory, number of CPUs, and ephemeral disk space available.
-The moment you register a chassis, a flavor is created by default.
-You can use the default flavor or create a flavor of your choice.
+When you register a chassis, a flavor is created by default.

-The Administration Dashboard presents the following pre-defined flavors for HP Moonshot environments:
+The Administration Dashboard presents the following pre-defined flavors for HP Moonshot environments, depending on the chassis type:

-( list )

-Integrating more content Friday 2/21...
+* hp_moonshot_server

+* hp_moonshot_m300

+* hp_moonshot_m700

+As part of this initial post-deployment process, you do not need to create new flavors to verify the your cloud is operating properly.

+When you want to create new flavors, or edit existing ones, start in this topic of the Administration Dashboard Help: [How to Access Flavors and Flavor Extra Specs](/cloudos/moonshot/manage/administration-dashboard/tasks-by-tab/#how-to-access-flavors-and-flavor-extra-specs).

 ## Manage Moonshot Chassis